ljbo82/libserial/README.md

 * windows-x64
 * windows-x86

+## Cloning

+This repository uses [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+When cloning this repo, ensure the option `--recursive` is present.

 ## Licensing

 This project is distributed under MIT License.
 Please see the [LICENSE](LICENSE) file for details on copying and distribution.